malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 The optimisations allowed by machine learning speed up the process of discovery by 1000 times.

-There are many problems in materials science we don't fully understand, like the glass transition, and there are tremendous volumes of data from both simulations and experiments.
+The process of optimisation can also be applied to smaller problems.
+In the motivating example for using machine learning [@fig:order_parameter_overlap] we need to choose a value below which a structure is considered liquid-like and above is considered crystal like.
+The choice of this value can dramatically change how well this classification performs, however in a survey of publications using similar techniques [@Mitus2002;@Qi2010;@Petrov2015;@Hamanaka2006;@Wierschem2011;@Tobochnik1982;@Engel2013;@Bernard2011;@Strandburg1984] there is no mention of the value or the method used to determine it.
+Supervised Learning provides a formal method for the determination of the best value based on the available data.

+### Unsupervised Learning

+Unsupervised algorithms in machine learning, also known as clustering algorithms, they take a dataset and are divide it into subsets (or clusters) where values within each cluster are more closely related to each other that values in different clusters. [@Russell2016] Rather than being able to identify liquid or crystal structure like supervised learning,
+Unsupervised learning can identify there are two distinct types of structure present and the elements which belong to each.

+Within the field of Chemistry,
+Unsupervised learning has been used to help understand energy landscapes [@Wales2018;@Ballard2016;@Ballard2017] grouping together similar configurations within a molecular dynamics simulation, providing a method of understanding how the simulation state moves between the available configurations.
+Other uses within Molecular Dynamics is finding the different local structures present within a simulation.
+@Spellings2018 use Unsupervised Learning to identify a range of complex crystal structures, a process estimated to take weeks manually, in 30 minutes.
-@DellAnna2008 use machine learning to aid in the analysis and understanding of data from Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) spectra.
-Using a Supervised Principal component technique @Bair2006 to reduce the number of peaks analysed in the resulting spectrum from 55 to 8, they were able to develop models to effectively predict the chemical composition of thin films.
+The results from the machine learning matched those from the manual assignment which was previously published. [@Engel2015] A further application of clustering is in the analysis of instrument data where @DellAnna2008 reduce the number of peaks in Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) spectra to develop models predicting the chemical composition of thin films.

 Machine learning provides a range of tools for understanding, analysing, and predicting data.